 Madusa – Early Beginnings in the Wrestling Business

 As the AWA struggled against the promotional machine that was the WWF in 1989, Miceli traveled to Japan for a short tour with All Japan Women’s Pro Wrestling.
 Impressing as always, Miceli received a three-year deal with the company.
 Previously, All Japan Women had only offered contracts of this ilk to Japanese performers.
-Still, Madusa’s obvious talents led to yet another change in the traditions a promotion would typically adhere to.
-While in Japan, Micelli would also train in Muay Thai and kickboxing, influences seen in her matches when she would later return to the United States.
+Still, Madusa’s obvious talents led to another change in the traditions a promotion would typically adhere to.
+While in Japan, Micelli would also train in Muay Thai and kickboxing, which influenced her matches when she returned to the United States.

 However, her Japan experience was not all positive.
-As explained on the excellent WWE Network documentary covering her career, Miceli was saving as much money as possible during her run overseas.
+As explained in the excellent WWE Network documentary covering her career, Miceli saved as much money as possible during her run overseas.
 In a nasty shock, it would turn out that the management company Miceli was using at the time had effectively cleared all of the hard-earned wages from Madusa’s account.
 In her own words, Miceli “had nothing.”

 Madusa in WCW

 Enter old friend Paul Heyman.
-A close colleague from Miceli’s AWA days, Heyman was now working for WCW and was assembling a stable of his own in the company.
+A close colleague from Miceli’s AWA days, Heyman was now working for WCW and assembled a stable of his own in the company.
 Working under the name Paul E. Dangerously, Heyman and WCW were busy constructing a group of heel wrestlers in a similar format that had worked so well for the Four Horseman the previous decade.
-This group, to be named “The Dangerous Alliance,” consisted of some of the most exceptional workers of that generation.
+To be named “The Dangerous Alliance,” this group consisted of some of the most exceptional workers of that generation.

 Watch: Dangerous Alliance vs. Sting’s Squadron at WCW WrestleWar, May 17, 1992

 In what would be Paul Heyman’s final appearance on WCW television due to a contract dispute, Dangerously and Madusa fought to a time limit draw.
-This does not tell the whole story of the contest, however, as the audience’s hatred for Paul E was so strong after more sexist interviews earlier in the show that the crowd reactions for anything Madusa did was amplified.
+However, this does not tell the whole story of the contest as the audience’s hatred for Paul E was so strong after more sexist interviews earlier in the show that the crowd reactions for anything Madusa did was amplified.
 An impressive body slam and some more high kicks to Heyman’s head were high points in this short encounter worth going back and revisiting.

 Much like her manager, friend, and then on-screen foe Paul Heyman, Miceli’s time in WCW was up.
 An opportunity up north emerged and was too good to turn down.